jakesylvestre/site/_posts/programming/2013-08-10-NcursesTutorial.md

     mvwprintw(win, y, x, string); /* Move to (y, x) relative to window co-ordinates and then print*/ mvaddch(row,col,ch); /* Move to (y,x) relative to window co-ordinates and then print a character */

-As you might have noticed the function wprintw(win, string) can print at present cursor position in a window, you can define your own windows.
-You can do some pretty cool stuff with windows and panels, but I will go deeper into that in some other tutorial (If you are that desperate to learn how windows work, try the Ncurses [HOWTO guide](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/windows.html).
+As you might have noticed, the function *wprintw(win, string)* can print at the present cursor position in a window.
+You can do some pretty cool stuff with windows and panels, but I will go deeper into that in some other tutorial (If you are that desperate to learn how windows work, try the [Ncurses HOWTO guide](http://tldp.org/HOWTO/NCURSES-Programming-HOWTO/windows.html).

 Moving on from this, it is also possible to give text a foreground and background colour, underline it and to make it bold.
 Take a look at the next code: